Sujithra-dhayalan/AI_Lab_2024-25/Ex.No13_Learning_miniproject.md

-# Ex.No: 10 Learning – Use Supervised Learning
+# Ex.No: Machine Learning - MiniProject
-### DATE: 10-10-2024
+### DATE: 24.10.2024
 ### REGISTER NUMBER : 212222220052
 ### AIM:
-To write a program to train the RandomForest classifier for Car Evalution
+To write a program to train the RandomForest classifier for Car Safety Evalution
 ###  Algorithm:
 ## STEP 1: Import the necessary libraries
 ## STEP 2: Import the Dataset